UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Understand and test for latency to improve your home internet connection before upgrading.

-While internet speed is important, it isn’t the only metric that matters for a happy, connected home.
-Understanding latency gives you the power to troubleshoot why your video calls are choppy or why your smart home feels sluggish.
-Before you commit to a more expensive monthly bill, try running a simple test and switching to a wired connection.
-Often, a few small adjustments are all it takes to banish the lag and get back to a smooth, frustration-free experience.
+While blazing-fast internet speed is important, it isn’t the only metric that matters for a happy, connected home.
+Understanding latency gives you the power to troubleshoot exactly why your video calls are choppy or why your smart home devices feel frustratingly slow.
+Before you commit to a more expensive monthly bill, try running a ping test, closing background applications, and switching to a wired connection.
+Often, a few small, strategic adjustments are all it takes to banish the lag and get back to a smooth, reliable online experience.

 What is the difference between latency and ping?